meshahid973/localitfy/README.md

 ---

-## Development notes
+## Tech stack

 localtify uses:

-- Electron
+* Electron
-- React
+* React
-- TypeScript
+* TypeScript
-- Vite
+* Vite
-- SQLite with better-sqlite3
+* SQLite with better-sqlite3
-- Discord RPC
+* Discord RPC
+* electron-updater
-- electron-builder
+* electron-builder

 Some internal names still use `localitfy` because that was the original project and repo name.

 The visible app name is `localtify`.

-Please do not rename internal bridge names, IPC names, app IDs, or app data paths unless you are doing a proper migration.
+Please do not rename internal bridge names, IPC names, app IDs, or app data paths unless it is part of a proper migration.

-Important internal names include:
+Important internal names:

 ```txt
 window.localitfy